Ramanathaswamy Temple: In the news

-The temple priests are Marathi Brahmins of Maharashtra who get Diksha from Sringeri Mutt.
-A shortage of priests has been reported in recent years as there are only five priests to manage the 13 shrines within the temple.
-The shortage is more pronounced during the 12-day Maha Shivaratri festival when the festival deities of the temple are taken in procession.

 The temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.
 The temple comes under the renovation and consecration of the 630 temples planned by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.
 Temple authorities had planned to renovate and widen the pathways to the 22 holy theerthams of the temple.
 The consecration of the temple was planned during 2013.
 The temple is among those offering free meals under the Free Meals Scheme of the government, which provides meals to devotees of the temple.
 A pilgrim house is planned by the government to extend the scheme to more pilgrims.